 - SAP NetWeaver 7.50 AS JAVA with Adobe Document Services (J2E instance 00)

 - SAP S/4HANA 1610 (based on SAP Netweaver AS ABAP 7.51) (S4H instance 00)

-- SAP recommends Chrome browser but they could not bundle it in the Windows RDP server, so download it onto to the RDP and use it instead of IE which has pesky security features
+- SAP recommends Chrome browser but they could not bundle it in the Windows RDP server, so download it onto the RDP and use it instead of IE which has pesky security features

-- For trial, the system is quite slow unless you leave it running continuously which can be costly.
+- For the trial, the system is quite slow unless you leave it running continuously which can be costly.
 We left it running for a few hours and it was still pretty slow!

 - The Finance demo requires fiscal year change since they likely are still set to 2016, so many Fiori tiles are empty until the change is made

 - The SD demo often encountered errors like "Unable to load the data.
 This can happen if you are not connected to the Internet, or if an underlying system or component is not available."

 We proceeded to configure the SAP monitoring to see how our cloud-based IT-Conductor can quickly discover and provide SAP performance monitoring of the environment above.
 Once the systems are activated, it literally took less than an hour to do discovery and monitoring of the SAP S/4HANA on Azure.
 There are 3 options to monitor the cloud environment:

 - IT-Conductor Gateway installed on the cloud, in this case, Azure, and specifically on the Windows RDP server (or the Linux servers) - this is a 10-minute task

 - IT-Conductor Gateway installed inside your corporate network, similar to 1).
 This is a good option if you'd like to monitor on-prem systems as well, and have VPN or connect your network to the virtual private cloud (Azure)

 - Public network via specific IPs and Ports